Vadim1984/xm/README.md

 ### Reference Documentation

-* To start app in docker with DB, run command: `docker-compose up -d` from root project folder.
+* To start app in docker with DB, run commands from root project folder:
+    * `docker-compose build`
+    * `docker-compose up -d`
 * Then check api at [swagger](http://localhost:3333/swagger-ui/index.html).